Joint Debiased Representation Learning and Imbalanced Data Clustering: Experiments

 \paragraph{Unsupervised clustering} We validate the effectiveness of our method on both uniform and long-tailed datasets, following the experimental method in~\cite{cao2019learning} on creating imbalanced CIFAR, we sampled subsets of CIFAR-10 and CIFAR-100 with two different imbalanced ratios of 10 and 100.
 Table~\ref{tableimbCIFAR} summarizes the quantitative results for the step imbalanced and long-tailed imbalanced CIFAR-10 and CIFAR-100 data.
 Our configuration with statistical pooling and weighted target distribution (StatDEC) achieves 35\% accuracy, the highest accuracy for the step imbalanced CIFAR-100 data.
 One reason for this improved performance over other approaches is that we consider cluster sizes in the computation of the target distribution.
 In contrast, DEC and IDEC are independent of cluster sizes and all label assignments are based on distances between the embedded space and centroids.

 Compared to state-of-the-art supervised methods we find that TAML~\cite{lee2019learning} achieves the best performance among the supervised model.
 TAML addressed the imbalanced problem using two statistics pooling layers with a meta-learning procedure.
-The comparison of SCAN~\cite{van2020scan} and StatDEC in Table~\ref{tableimbCIFAR} and Table~\ref{tableCIFAR} shows that SCAN achieved best performance on step imbalanced CIFAR-10.
+The comparison of SCAN~\cite{van2020scan} and StatDEC in Table~\ref{tableimbCIFAR} shows that SCAN achieved best performance on step imbalanced CIFAR-10.
 The SCAN loss enforces consistent prediction among neighbors and it maximizes entropy to avoid all samples being assigned to the same cluster.
+However, It's important to mention the SCAN paper is trained with ResNet-50 architecture while our encoder architecture is a simple multi-layers preceptron.

-The points that can be inferred from Table~\ref{tableCIFAR} are: (1) The achieved accuracy by representation-based clustering algorithms (i.e. AE~\cite{bengio2006greedy}) is higher than traditional clustering techniques (i.e. K-means~\cite{wang2014optimized}).
+The points that can be inferred from Table~\ref{tableimbCIFAR} are: (1) The achieved accuracy by representation-based clustering algorithms (i.e. AE~\cite{bengio2006greedy}) is higher than traditional clustering techniques (i.e. K-means~\cite{wang2014optimized}).
 This shows the importance of representation learning on image clustering.
 (2) Best performing algorithms for image clustering simultaneously perform representation learning and clustering (i.e. SCAN~\cite{van2020scan} and JULE~\cite{yang2016joint}).

 \paragraph{Handling small disjunct problem}~ We validate the effectiveness of our model for handling the small disjunct problem on real-world clinical datasets released by the REFUGE-2 challenge~\cite{orlando2020refuge}.
 The REFUGE 2020 training dataset comprises 400 subjects with glaucoma or non-glaucoma disease.
 The non-glaucoma category includes healthy or diseases other than glaucoma.
 Due to this fact, the clustering algorithm may detect more than two clusters.
 To prevent this problem, we proposed to weight the target distribution to push data points that are similar in the original space closer together in the latent space.
 We attended the REFUGE challenge with our proposed StatDEC model and achieved an area under the ROC curve (AUC) of \textbf{0.7865} as reported by the challenge's organizer~\footnote{https://refuge.grand-challenge.org/validationleaderboard/} on the 400 testing subjects.